UK Value Investor

 BAE Systems – It’s Time to Get Defensive

-BAE Systems, the giant defence contractor, is another high quality company with a sustainable income that’s very likely to keep growing through the coming years.
+BAE Systems, the giant defence contractor, is another high-quality company with a sustainable income that’s very likely to keep growing through the coming years.
 The company is financially robust, has a long history, a growing dividend and is internationally diverse.
 In fact, as I write this it’s currently yielding an incredible 7%.

 Better than the FTSE 100

 So, what makes this such an attractive proposition?
 Apart from the fact that there’s a 7% cash payout, it’s a reliable payout.
 There is no significant risk of it being cut or stopped.
-Many professional analysts seem to think that the divvy’s going to keep growing at 6-7% a year.
+Many professional analysts seem to think that the dividend is going to keep growing at 6-7% a year.
 A 7% yield, growing at 7%, what’s not to like?

 Let’s take a look in more detail, using my un-famous technique of comparing any potential investment to an investment in the FTSE 100.
 That’s a useful thing to do since you can invest in ‘the market’ for low cost and very low effort.
 Just sit back, re-invest the dividend and get rich slowly.